October 11, 2023

 When someone is excited about your brand, service, or product, you want to make it easy for them to share their enthusiasm.

-Customers who are excited about your brand might post user-generated content (UGC) on your company page, share stories of using your product, create videos, and more.
+Customers who are excited about your brand might post user-generated content on your company page, share stories of using your product, create videos, and more.
 These people are your super-sharers.
 They care about your business and want it to succeed, so reward them.

 Comment on their posts.
 Provide positive feedback on their videos.
 Share their posts on your social media channels and in your emails or newsletters.

+You can also motivate others to share their UGC by asking people to post, or running events that encourage followers to create their own content.
 The coffee and tea company Top of the Mornin posts user-created artwork on its homepage.
 Artists are clearly credited and a social link is provided so people can see more of the person’s work.

 By amplifying the work of its fans, Top of the Mornin helps foster a loyal community of super-sharers.